ANXIETY

 Those Who Are At Risk Of Anxiety

-- Shy personality types or anti-social tendencies when meeting new people
+- Shy or introverted personality types who may find meeting new people overwhelming

-- Family history of mental disorders and anxiety
+- Family history of mental health disorders or anxiety, which can increase vulnerability

-- Physical health conditions like thyroid problems or arrhythmia
+- Physical health conditions such as thyroid problems, arrhythmia, or chronic illness

 Treatment With Red Willow